Chatchai Paholpat

 Chatchai Paholpat (Thai ชัชชัย พหลแพทย์) is a former Thailand national football team player and head coach of Thailand national team in 2004.
-Currently, He has been the head coach in Thailand Premier League side Customs Department FC.
+Currently, He has been the head coach of Thailand Premier League side Customs Department FC.
 He has led the side to the Thailand Division 1 League title in 2008.

 He made several appearances for the Thailand national football team, including four 1974 FIFA World Cup qualifying matches.
 He also played for Thailand at the 1968 Summer Olympics in Mexico.

-Chatchai was also head coach of the national team in 2004 and led the side in 2004 Asian Cup in China.
+Chatchai was also head coach of the national team in 2004 and led the side in the 2004 Asian Cup in China.